spyderkam/miscellaneous/README.md

 **The Jassem Project:**
 Files are given in the form of HDF5 type and must be converted to L-Series.

+## `master_spreadsheet.py`
+Script to manipulate and work with the Master Spreadsheet used at GMDCL2.

 ## `storage.py`

 A collection of useful functions.